DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## Futures Features & Nice to have
 - Remove AI Cadet branches
-- Bushido & Duels
-- Seppuku
+- Seppuku as  part of "Bushido tradition".
+Special decision if "dishonored"
-- Child Adoption
 - Painting Hair White decision for crane cultures
 - reduce size of domain that can be kept (à la AGOT mod), because map is so small (~10 counties per kindgom)
 - Genetic Trait "Natural white hair" for Crane ???